 Roll on another 12 months and the poppy grows and flowers delightfully.
 We take lots of photographs.
-We hear oohs and ahhs from everyone who visits the garden as we can grow these poppies and get them to flower.
-Then the next year arrives and they're gone!
+Furthermore we hear oohs and ahhs from everyone who visits the garden.
+They are dead impressed that we can grow these poppies and get them to flower.
+Then the next year arrives and they’re gone!
 Disappeared for ever and all we have left are those few snapshots to remind us of their former beauty.

 #1 What went wrong?

 Many of the meconopsis are not perennial but rather monocarpic (a short lived perennial setting seed just once in its life time) and have a life cycle of around 2 + years.
 These plants produce a basal rosette of leaves over several years and then once they have flowered they set seed and the plants die away.

 - So if you’ve bought a meconopsis and thought that you’d killed it maybe it wasn’t one of the perennial poppies after all!

 |Blue and yellow Meconopsis growing amongst Astilbe and Astrantia at Branklyn Garden|

 Many of the meconopsis plants at Branklyn are monocarpic like these Meconopsis napaulensis (ofhort) below:

 |The stamens are large golden bosses with large stigmas in the centre of each flower|

 They grow a beautiful rosette of leaves for up to 4 years.